Skip to content

 Returns:

-DataFrame: The DataFrame representing the grid IDs covering the extent.
+DataFrame: The DataFrame representing the grid tiles covering the polygon, with their grid ID and origin

 """